 TallEagle is one big bird!
 This towering typeface soars above the rest.
 It is an impressive single weight display font with preset kerning — a really nice feature.
 Best at display sizes, but works at smaller size, too.
 Includes uppercase characters, numbers, punctuation, foreign language support.
 Web font available.

 I know this one made you look!
 Merchant’s catchy alternate glyphs give you crazy control and customization.
-Comes jam-packed with 8 variations including regular, round, italics, and bold weights, all caps, over 500 alternates, numbers, punctuation, and multilingual support.
+Comes jam-packed with 8 variations including regular, round, italics, and bold weights, all caps, over 500 alternates, numbers, punctuation, and multilingual support (we love the bold font).
 Web font available.

 Zephyr will fit the bill if you’re creating flyers, banners, web headers, posters, or anything that calls for a modern, sky-high font.
 This readable design includes regular, 3D, grunge, and rough styles.
 I personally love the distressed version.
 Comes with all caps, numbers, and minimal punctuation.